-It is actually a VERY simple calculator and I think you will find it easy to use.
+It is a straightforward calculator, and I think you will find it easy to use.
 Remember, you have to fuel your body to be able to train the way we do.
-I understand that people want to cut weight but I also know that you will cut the weight when the training increases!
+I understand that people want to cut weight, but I also know that you will cut the weight when the training increases!

 Let me break my “Rulon Rules of Macronutrient Counting” for you:

 - Get on My Fitness Pal ASAP